Importing live fish to Australia

 Once you have an approved arrangement and are aware of the import conditions, you need to apply for an import permit.
 Information about applying for a permit, can be found in BICON.

 Frequently asked questions

 Can I import fish that are not on the permitted species list?

-Environmental Protection and Biodiversity Conservation Act 1999 which contains the List of specimens taken to be suitable for live import (also called the Live Import List).
+Environment administers the Environmental Protection and Biodiversity Conservation Act 1999 which contains the List of specimens taken to be suitable for live import (also called the Live Import List).

-If a species is not on the Live Import List, an assessment of the risks associated with its import would be required before the species can be added.
+If a species is not on the Live Import List, Environment would need to conduct an assessment of the risks associated with its import before the species can be added.

-If a species becomes approved for import by the Department of the Environment, the Department of Agriculture and Water Resources would then need to assess the biosecurity risks posed by a species.
-This may require a
+Department of Agriculture, Water and the Environment would then need to assess the biosecurity risks posed by that species.
+This may require biosecurity import risk analysis.

-Garra rufa (also known as Dr fish)?
+Can I import Garra rufa (also known as Dr fish)?